How Much Does Hyperbaric Oxygen Therapy Cost?

 Hospital-based programs, which primarily see on-label conditions, often have much higher patient out-of-pocket costs with higher co-pays or co-insurance responsibilities than at independent centers like HMS.
 As you've likely experienced, any care provided at a hospital carries greater fees than at your primary care physician or specialist's office.
 In any case, the out-of-pocket cost will greatly depend on your specific insurance plan and the patient responsibilities within.

 Off-label conditions will most likely need to be seen at an independent HBOT provider and will likely not be covered by insurance at all.
-In this case, the cost per treatment will generally range between $250-$450 per treatment depending on the location of services.
-Our cost per treatment falls in the middle of that range, with several prompt-pay discounts and financing options, like CareCredit, available.
+In this case, the cost per treatment will generally range between $250-$600 per treatment depending on a few factors, including the number of sessions and location of services.
+Payment packages, prompt-pay discounts, and financing options, like CareCredit, are often available, (HMS offers all of these).

 Notably, consultation appointments are covered by insurance.
 We recommend patients come in for a consult to learn more about HBOT and for us to learn more about their medical history to best determine the course of treatment and what coverage opportunities may exist.